anlutfi/anlutfi.github.io/index.md

 Hi and welcome!<br><br>

-I am a generalist programmer with a special passion for art and entertainment.
+I am a Computer Vision researcher with a special passion for art and entertainment.
 <br><br>
 Here you will find things I've coded, written, and my resume.
 I'm also into photography, so there's a blog too.
 <br><br>